yashaskl2110/lotx-detector/README.md

 ## What This Tool Detects
 - Encrypted/encoded payloads in Google Calendar event descriptions
 - Anomalous OAuth token forwarding from CRM platforms to external AI APIs
-- SaaS-to-SaaS permission blast radius — how many services collapse if one OAuth token is compromised
+- SaaS-to-SaaS permission blast radius, how many services collapse if one OAuth token is compromised
 - Out-of-hours API call spikes from trusted SaaS integrations
 - Outbound connections to known Tor exit nodes from trusted processes